[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 very extensive settings, in fact, THE MOST customisable feeder.

-has 32 and 64 bit versions. digitally signed.
+has 32 and 64 bit versions. digitally signed application.

 • MouseSteering_V1.7.2 (Steam Discussions)